sahilrajput03/sahilrajput03/thoughts-principles.md

 When you're really tired you make assumptions that reaching some goal would take x amount of time.
 It is Parkinson's Law that work expands to fill the time allotted for its completion.
 SOLUTION: Never watch time when you're tired, just set a timer and start working again on work, that's best way to break it.

 "Fate loves irony" i.e., events in our lives happens when the opposite of what we expect happens.

+Stop being afraid, go find out what your life can be.
+Billie's Mother to Billie.